ElektraInitiative/PermaplanT/doc/decisions/2d_drawing_lib.md

 ## Decision

-We will use [Konva](https://konvajs.org/) as the 2D graphics library for the Permaplant app.
+We will use [Konva](https://konvajs.org/) as the 2D graphics library for the PermaplanT app.

 ## Rationale